2004 World Series: Game 1

 Local band Dropkick Murphys performed "Tessie", and a moment of silence was observed to remember local student Victoria Snelgrove, who had been accidentally killed by police two days earlier as Sox fans had celebrated winning the American League pennant.
 Steven Tyler, the lead singer of Aerosmith, another local band, performed "The Star-Spangled Banner" and Red Sox legend Carl Yastrzemski threw the ceremonial first pitch.
-Kelly Clarkson sang God Bless America during the seventh inning stretch.
+Kelly Clarkson sang "God Bless America" during the seventh-inning stretch.

 Tim Wakefield made his first start of the 2004 postseason for the Red Sox, becoming the first knuckleball pitcher to make a World Series start since 1948, while Woody Williams, who had won his previous two starts in the post-season, was the Cardinals' starting pitcher.
 In the bottom of the first inning, Williams gave up a lead-off double to Johnny Damon, and then hit Orlando Cabrera in the shoulder with one of his pitches.
 After Manny Ramírez flied out, Ortiz hit a three-run home run in his first-ever World Series at bat.
 Kevin Millar then scored by virtue of a single by Bill Mueller to put the Red Sox up 4–0.

-The Cardinals scored one run in both the second and third innings on a sacrifice fly by Mike Matheny to score Jim Edmonds and a home run to right field by Walker, respectively.
-However, in the bottom of the third, the Red Sox scored three runs after seven consecutive batters reached base, giving them a five-run lead.
+The Cardinals scored one run in the second on a sacrifice fly by Mike Matheny to score Jim Edmonds, then one in the third innings on a solo home run to right field by Walker.
+In the bottom of the third, the Red Sox scored three runs after seven consecutive batters reached base, giving them a five-run lead.
 Dan Haren came in from the Cardinals' bullpen to replace Williams during the inning.